Ergonomics for Children

 The computer screen should be positioned so that your child can comfortably view the screen without having to noticeably tilt her/his neck backwards or forwards.
 If the screen is too high, your child's neck will be tipped backwards, and if it is too low it will be bent forwards.
 You should change the height and angle of the screen to avoid these postures.

-Although children have the same needs of adults when it comes to keyboarding, they also have some unique needs:
+Although children have the same needs as adults when it comes to keyboarding, they also have some unique needs:

 If your hands are large and using the laptop keyboard is uncomfortable, plug in a regular keyboard.
 You can also plug in a regular mouse.